Lex-2008/backup3/README.md

 So it work like this:

 * First, rsync updates all files in a "current backup" directory.
-  By default it doesn't do it "in place" - instead, it first creates new version and then replaces old one with it, so its inode number changes.
+  By default it doesn't do it "in place" - instead, it first creates new version and then replaces old one with it, so _its inode number changes_.
-  Note this, we will use it later.
+  Note this!
+We will use it later.

 * Then, we compare current state of "current backup" dir with what was there previously:

-  * New files we hardlink to "storage" directory (so they didn't get lost if deleted from "current backup"), and record them into database, together with "creation" date.
+  * New files we hardlink to "storage" directory (so they didn't get lost when deleted from "current backup" some day later), and record them into database, together with "creation" date.

   * For deleted files we just note their "deletion" date in the database.